 These cores were originally introduced in 2017 in Nvidia’s Volta GPUs, but no gaming GPUs were based on this architecture.
 The Tensor cores present in the Turing GPUs are actually second-generation Tensor cores.

 Now, when it comes to gaming, deep learning currently has one main application: deep learning super sampling, or DLSS for short, which is a brand-new anti-aliasing method.

 So, how exactly does DLSS work, and is it better than conventional anti-aliasing methods?

 What DLSS does is it uses deep learning models to generate detail and upscale the image to a higher resolution, thus making it sharper and reducing aliasing in the process.
 The aforementioned deep learning models are constructed on Nvidia’s supercomputers and are then executed by your GPU’s Tensor cores.

-That said, DLSS makes for a crisper image but it is also less hardware-intensive than most other anti-aliasing methods.
-Moreover, it can also noticeably improve performance when ray tracing is turned on, which is obviously a good thing considering just how big of a performance hit ray tracing can deliver.
+That said, DLSS makes for a crisper image, but it is also less hardware-intensive than most other anti-aliasing methods.
+Moreover, it can also noticeably improve performance when ray tracing is turned on, which is a good thing considering just how big of a performance hit ray tracing can deliver.

 However, much like ray-tracing, the number of games that currently support DLSS is lamentably small, and there are even fewer games out there that support DLSS than there are games that support real-time ray tracing.

 So, to summarize, the RTX designation was introduced by Nvidia mainly for the sake of marketing, making their 20 series Turing GPUs appear like a bigger upgrade than they actually are.